Krishna and His Leela

-Krishna and His Leela is a 2020 Indian Telugu-language romantic comedy film directed by Ravikanth Perepu who co-wrote and co-edited the film with Siddu Jonnalagadda.
+Krishna and His Leela (also known as Its Complicated), is a 2020 Indian Telugu-language romantic comedy film directed by Ravikanth Perepu who co-wrote and co-edited the film with Siddhu Jonnalagadda.
 The film is produced by Suresh Productions and Viacom18 Studios.
-It stars Jonnalagadda, Shraddha Srinath, Seerat Kapoor and Shalini Vadnikatti.
+It stars Siddhu Jonnalagadda, Shraddha Srinath, Seerat Kapoor and Shalini Vadnikatti.
 This is Perepu's second film after Kshanam (2016).
 The music was composed by Sricharan Pakala.
-The cinematography for the film was handled jointly by Shaneil Deo and Sai Prakash U, whereas Garry BH served as one of the editors.
-The film was released directly on Netflix on 25 June 2020 globally.
+The film was released over Netflix on 25 June 2020.
+The film is scheduled for a wide theatrical release on February 14, 2025.

 Plot

 In Vizag, Sathya breaks up with Krishna and moves to Bangalore.
 After going through a phase of depression, Krishna decides to move on and meets Radha, and they begin dating.
 Krishna receives a job offer in an IT firm in Bangalore, and leaves after deciding to maintain a long-distance relationship with Radha.

-In Bangalore, Krishna meets his sister Arya’s roommate Rukhsar, and forms a close friendship with her.
+In Bangalore, Krishna meets his sister Arya's roommate Rukhsar, and forms a close friendship with her.
 He also meets and reconnects with Sathya, and tells Radha about his friendship with Sathya.
 Radha arrives in Bangalore a fortnight later, and they all take a vacation to Coorg.
 After returning to Bangalore, Radha leaves back to Vizag.
 Over the next few weeks Krishna and Sathya get closer, and the former begins to drift apart from Radha.
 This leads to their eventual breakup.
 One night, while spending the night with Sathya, Krishna ends up sleeping with her, and they reconcile, starting a relationship again.

 However, Radha returns to Bangalore, telling Krishna she became pregnant after their trip to Coorg, but was able to take contraceptives in time.
 A guilt-ridden Krishna lies to Radha that he is not in touch with Sathya, and reconciles with her, simultaneously dating the two girls.
-Arya’s marriage is fixed, and despite Krishna’s reluctance, their estranged father is invited to the wedding.
+Arya's marriage is fixed, and despite Krishna's reluctance, their estranged father is invited to the wedding.
 During the wedding, Krishna struggles to manage Sathya and Radha, fabricating several lies, and his plight is understood by his father.
-The latter advices Krishna to be practical and make a choice between the two girls, a mistake he himself had committed during Krishna’s childhood.
+The latter advices Krishna to be practical and make a choice between the two girls, a mistake he himself had committed during Krishna's childhood.
 Krishna pays heed to the advice and confesses to the two girls that he has been cheating on them, and they both leave him.

-On Rukhsar’s advice, Krishna takes a road-trip and writes a book about his misadventures with Sathya and Radha, and publishes the book under the title Krishna and His Leela.
+On Rukhsar's advice, Krishna takes a road-trip and writes a book about his misadventures with Sathya and Radha, and publishes the book under the title Krishna and His Leela.
 The book is a success, and during a meet and greet, reveals that he maintains a good friendship with the two girls, Radha having settled abroad and Sathya getting married the following month.
 At an after-party following the marriage, Krishna approaches Rukhsar and asks her to marry him, to which she looks back in shock.